 How does Pinnacle Peak Family Dentistry Screen for TMJ Disorders?

 Our office has received exceptional training in signs and symptoms of TMJ Disorder and dysfunction, including what to look for during examinations and visits.
 Upon arriving to our office, we gather as much information as possible to see if you have a history of any of the ailments listed above.

 If you currently suffer from any of the symptoms listed, please call our office right away, at 480-473-8920, to schedule a special TMJ consultation appointment for a comprehensive evaluation.

 What causes TMJ Disorder?

-There are many things that can cause temporomandibular joint disorder/dysfunction.
-Any type of trauma or injury to your jaw, or th joints, may play a role in some TMJ disorders.
-For some people, the TMJ disorder may be worsened by malocclusion (bad bite) or sleep apnea.
+There are many factors that can cause temporomandibular joint disorder/dysfunction (TMD).
+Any type of trauma or injury to your jaw, or the joints, may play a role in some TMJ disorders.
+For some people, TMD may be worsened by malocclusion (bad bite) or sleep apnea.